 Areas of expertise

-Jan Pfister holds the title of an Adjunct Professor in Management Accounting and Control and is a tenured Senior Lecturer ("Yliopistonlehtori") at the Department of Accounting and Finance at Turku School of Economics.
-He is an Affiliated Researcher at the House of Innovation (HOI) as well as the Mistra Center for Sustainable Markets (Misum) at Stockholm School of Economics.
+Jan Pfister is Associate Professor of Management Accounting at the Department of Accounting and Finance at Turku School of Economics.
+He is also an Affiliated Researcher at the House of Innovation (HOI) and the Mistra Center for Sustainable Markets (Misum) at Stockholm School of Economics.

-Before joining the University of Turku, he worked at Lancaster University Management School and the University of Zurich.
-He spent two years as a visiting researcher at the University of California at Berkeley, holds a Docentship at the University of Jyväskylä, and obtained a Doctorate from the University of Zurich.
-His dissertation was published as a book by Springer, entailed a paper that won a Best Paper Award at the Research Ethics Symposium of the American Accounting Association, and received recognition by Financial Executives International, that disseminated a summary as Issue Alert to its worldwide members (link to book).
+Before joining the University of Turku, he had a permanent position at Lancaster University Management School and spent two years as a visiting scholar at the University of California at Berkeley.
+He holds a Docentship from the University of Jyväskylä and a Doctorate from the University of Zurich.
+His dissertation was published as a book by Springer, entailed a paper that won a Best Paper Award at the Research Ethics Symposium of the American Accounting Association, and received recognition by Financial Executives International, that disseminated a summary as Issue Alert to its members (link to book).